richardofortune/30daysoftesting/readme.md

 Be sure to share your progress!
 And don't forget to use the #30DAYSOFTESTING

-#Task list
+#Test Challenges!
-Complete in any order you like!
+*Complete in any order you like!*

 - [ ] BUY ONE TESTING RELATED BOOK AND READ IT BY DAY 30
 - [ ] TAKE A PHOTO OF SOMETHING YOU ARE DOING AT WORK